Ankush-0694/user_service/README.md

 **This mircroservice is responsible for :**

- - Signup and Login for all user roles
+ - Signup and Login for all user roles.
- - Create vendors using email
+ - Create vendors using email.
  - Get details of an user.
  - update details of an user.